 As you begin your search, it is our hope that the information we provide will help you find the right academic environment for your child.
 To help you get started, we have included some questions to think about and some steps to take when applying to schools participating in the D.C.
 Opportunity Scholarship Program (OSP).

-Since, private schools have more flexibility and autonomy with their curriculum, and school environment.
-There are many more options to choose from that can meet both your child's needs and your family's needs.
+Most D.C. private schools have more flexibility and autonomy with their curriculum, and school environment.
+There are many more options to choose from that can meet both your child's and family's needs.
 In the Document Library page we provide you with a school list and a school directory, with information on all participating OSP private schools.

 After considering all of your options, we strongly encourage you to visit schools, research their websites and contact the school admission staff to answer any questions you may have.